 Both cottonmouths and yellowbellies are ovoviviparous species.
-This means that, rather than laying eggs, females actually incubate the eggs inside their bodies until they hatch.
+This means that, rather than laying eggs, the babies stay inside, all separated by thin membranes, and develop within the females.
 Then, they give birth to live young.
 Cottonmouths have between 1-20 young per birth, while yellow-bellied watersnakes can have up to 55 snakelings at once.
 The larger the female yellowbelly, the more young she produces.

 Yellow-Bellied Watersnake Vs Cottonmouth: Diet